 Relating to our second hypothesis of additional effects of warming and eCO2, we tested 15 treatments in total, repeating the five climate change scenarios for each of the three drought durations.
-With the addition of climate change impacts, ED2 remained sensitive to the duration of drought, with warming negatively impacting integrated-C-change and most consistently during 2- and 4-year drought durations.
-ED2 predicts that during the 2- and 4-year droughts at EucFACE, losses are exacerbated when accompanied with warming and even with eCO2, with 800 ppm having a more detrimental impact than 600 ppm (Fig. 3a-c).
-The average integrated-C-change was -111.0 kg C m-2 yr across all 15 treatments (Table 2).
-Only during the 1-year drought duration did drought plus warming and eCO2 have a buffering effect on C stocks, seen in four out of our five scenarios but only during relatively modest droughts intensities (Fig. 3a; i.e., positive integrated-C-change, see also Table 2).
+With the addition of climate change impacts, ED2 remained sensitive to the duration of drought, with warming negatively impacting severity-climate index and most consistently during 2- and 4-year drought durations.
+ED2 predicts that during the 2- and 4-year droughts at EucFACE, losses are exacerbated when accompanied with warming, even with eCO2, with 600 ppm having a more detrimental impact than the more elevated 800 ppm (Fig. 3b-c).
+The average severity-climate index was -111.0 kg C m-2 yr across all 15 treatments (Table 2).
+Only during the 1-year drought duration did drought plus warming and eCO2 have a buffering effect on C stocks, seen in four out of our five scenarios but only during relatively modest droughts intensities (Fig. 3a; i.e., positive severity-climate index, see also Table 2).

-The ED2 simulations of the seasonally dry Palo Verde site (Fig. 3d-f), produced less frequent negative impacts on drought and climate change driven C losses compared to EucFACE, with an average integrated-C-change of -53.9 kg C m-2 yr-1 across all 15 treatments (Table 2).
-During the 2-year drought, applying +2K with eCO2 to 600 ppm showed a slight buffering effect to droughts and the most consistent positive integrated-C-change (Fig. 3e; Table

-2).
-Interestingly, an increase in only eCO2 to 800 ppm (no warming) when applied with the 2-and 4-year droughts resulted in the largest loss in integrated-C-change (Fig. 3e-f), larger than the expected 'most severe' scenario; +2K and 800 ppm.
+The ED2 simulations of the seasonally dry Palo Verde site (Fig. 3d-f), produced less frequent negative impacts on drought and climate change driven C losses compared to EucFACE, with an average severity-climate index of -53.9 kg C m-2 yr across all 15 treatments (Table 2).
+During the 2-year drought, applying +2K with eCO2 to 600 ppm showed a slight buffering effect to droughts and the most consistent positive severity-climate index (Fig. 3e; Table 2).
+Interestingly, an increase in only eCO2 to 800 ppm (no warming) when applied with the 2- and 4-year droughts resulted in the largest loss in carbon (Fig. 3e-f), larger than the expected 'most severe' scenario; +2K and 800 ppm.

-Similar to ED2, the LPJ-GUESS model showed a nearly complete negative response in integrated-C-change as a result of UCE drought and scenarios of warming and eCO2 at the EucFACE site (Fig. 3g-i), but mixed and more muted results at Palo Verde (Fig. 3j-l, Table 2).
-The average integrated-C-change relative to the reference case was -95.4 at EucFACE and -7.8 kg C m-2 yr at Palo Verde, both less negative compared to ED2.
-One notable pattern was up until a drought intensity threshold of ~40%, the climate scenarios had no effect or response in integrated-C-change at EucFACE, and the muted response from warming and eCO2 Palo Verde, compared to ED2.
-Surprisingly, the +2K scenario switched the integrated-C-change to positive, compared to the reference case (Fig. 3g-i; red lines), potentially a physiological process in the model to increased temperatures only that signals an anomalous resiliency response.
+Similar to ED2, the LPJ-GUESS model showed a nearly complete negative response in severity-climate index as a result of UCE drought and scenarios of warming and eCO2 at the EucFACE site (Fig. 3g-i), but mixed and more muted results at Palo Verde (Fig. 3j-l, Table 2).
+The average severity-climate index relative to the no climate change control case was -95.4 at EucFACE and -7.8 kg C m-2 yr at Palo Verde, both less negative compared to ED2.
+One notable pattern was up until a drought intensity threshold of ~40%, the climate scenarios had no effect or response in severity-climate index at EucFACE, and the muted response from warming and eCO2 Palo Verde, compared to ED2.
+Surprisingly, the +2K scenario switched the severity-climate index to positive, compared to the control case (Fig. 3g-i; red lines), potentially a physiological process in the model to increased temperatures only that signals an anomalous resiliency response.
 Similar to the results with no climate change, LPJ-GUESS remained sensitive to the intensity of drought, with ~40% precipitation reduction being a threshold.

-The models and sites differed with regard to SO and MO responses to increasing drought severity and its interactions with warming and eCO2 (related to conceptual Fig. 1d).
-ED2 showed a more consistent MO response during UCEs and with additional warming and eCO2 (Fig. 3; negative integrated-C-change), especially at EucFACE, suggesting these ecosystems will remain in a depressed carbon condition driving vegetation mortality, and/or longer recoveries.
+When comparing the VDM responses to increasing drought severity and its interactions with warming and eCO2 (related to conceptual Fig. 1d), ED2 showed a more consistent MO response during UCEs and with additional warming and eCO2 (Fig. 3; negative severity-climate index), especially at EucFACE, suggesting these ecosystems will remain in a depressed carbon condition driving vegetation mortality, and/or longer recoveries.
 LPJ-GUESS produced more opportunities for SO with climate change.
-For example, at EucFACE CO2 fertilization created small SO periods that then led to MO with increasing drought severities, and at Palo Verde all +2K and 600 ppm led to a SO (Fig. 3j-1; Table 2).
+For example, at EucFACE CO2 fertilization created small SO periods that then led to MO with increasing drought severities, and at Palo Verde all +2K and 600 ppm led to a SO (Fig. 3j-l; Table 2).